 NOTE: Students who have exceeded the maximum time frame may only be reinstated by the appeal process.

-A completed appeal form must be submitted to the financial aid office.
+To complete the appeal process, sign in the My Holmes portal and click the Financial Aid/Business Office icon.
+Then click verify my FAFSA and request a SAP appeal.
 The appeal will be reviewed and determined whether the suspension is justified.
 Only exceptional circumstances or an improved academic record will be considered.
-The student will be notified in writing and by email of the decision made within 10 business days of receiving the appeal.
-Students whose appeals are approved will be placed on financial aid probation and may be given an academic plan which they must follow.
+The student will be notified in writing via email and possibly text of the decision, generally within 10 business days of submitting the appeal.
+Students whose appeals are approved will be placed on financial aid probation and must follow their degree evaluation as an academic plan.
 This plan will assure that they will be able to complete their degree with the timeframe to meet SAP.
 If you are denied aid based on your academic progress, that denial takes precedence over any previous award notification you may have received.